Our Values

 Students will:

-• Develop historical perspective, understanding patterns of continuity and change over time with a sense of empathy for people over different times
+• Develop historical perspective, understand patterns of continuity and change over time with a sense of empathy for people over different times

-• Human and environmental interaction, the effect of humans on the environment, structures and places
+• Understand human and environmental interaction, the effect of humans on the environment, structures and places

 • Understand and compare basic economic systems, as well as specific economic problems that face all societies